mrgreekgeek/abbott-smith-greek-lexicon-online/README.md

 - [x] Refactor the code to search via JS data structure rather than raw XML
 - [x] Implement searching by Strongs #
 - [ ] Fix the ref tagger to tag _all_ references (using 'osisref' element in XML)
-- [ ] Replace BLB ref tagger with a simpler/cleaner approach.
-Maybe use [SBL GNT](https://github.com/LogosBible/SBLGNT/tree/master/data/sblgnt/xml)?
-See also Bible API [1](https://bible.helloao.org/docs/guide/making-requests.html) and [2](https://fetch.bible/access/client/)
+- [ ] Replace BLB ref tagger with a simpler/cleaner approach, using the [Byzantine Text](https://github.com/byztxt/byzantine-majority-text) instead.
 - [ ] Make the "NT Usage #" link to a search for the lemma in STEPBible
 - [ ] Expand all abbreviations or at least make tooltips (with HTML abbr tag)
 - [ ] Full offline functionality with service workers